Aura-healthcare/Aura_gitbook/global-architecture.md

 * **Aura Devices:** A serie of autonomous wearable devices that record and tranfert patient physiological data.

-* **Aura Gateway: **A hadware module that secures data sotrage and enforces communication between Aura devices, Aura mobile applications and Database.
+* **Aura Gateway: **A hardware module that secures data storage and enforces communication between Aura devices, Aura mobile applications and Database.

 * **Aura Mobile application: **A smartphone application that allows patients and relatives to be alerted of an upcoming seizure and to interact with Aura Solution.